NVIDIA/NeMo-Framework-Launcher/README.md

 | Stable Diffusion (Res=512) | 2          | PLMS    | 50              | 1.7                   | 5.2                        | 3.1                   |
 | Stable Diffusion (Res=512) | 4          | PLMS    | 50              | 2.9                   | 9.2                        | 3.2                   |

 ### 8.4.
-Instruct Pix2Pix Results
+InstructPix2Pix Results

 #### 8.4.1.
 Training Quality Results

-Instruct Pix2Pix is an image editing tool that transforms original images based on user instructions.
+InstructPix2Pix is an image editing tool that transforms original images based on user instructions.
 For example, when provided with a photo of cute toy duck, the AI can seamlessly edit the image according to your creative vision.

-Here are some examples generated using our NeMo Stable Diffusion 1.2 model, fine-tuned with NeMo Instruct Pix2Pix.
+Here are some examples generated using our NeMo Stable Diffusion 1.2 model, fine-tuned with NeMo InstructPix2Pix.
 For each instruction, we showcase 8 distinct images generated from different seeds:

 - Original photo